 Sexual assault reporting procedure

 If you choose to report the sexual offence, a police officer will start by taking your details.

 Once you feel ready, the police will continue to take a statement from you.
-This will be used as the main piece of evidence if the case goes to trial (court).
+This is different from what you told police if you called them at the time of the assault.
+This formal statement will be used as the main piece of evidence if the case goes to trial (court).
 This means your statement is not confidential.
 However, all your personal information, such as your name and address, will not be included in the statement.

 If you're worried you might forget some of the details, write notes beforehand to remind yourself later.

 - at around what time the assault happened

 - the sequence of events that led up to the assault